 CNAs become the patient's companions and friends of their patients and ensure they are in good health and cared for.
 A CNA may perform some of these responsibilities throughout their shift:

-Employers hire CNAs to support patients or clients who need help with activities of daily living and personal care.
+Employers hire CNAs to support patients or clients who need help with daily living activities and personal care.
 CNAs have many options regarding where they can work; this includes hospitals, nursing homes, assisted living facilities, and so on.
 They can even work in private homes or care for patients in hospice settings.
-For a deeper dive into this topic, please read our detail post titled: Where does a CNA work?

 Source: Bureau of Labor Statistics